DeFiFoFum/hardhat-template/README-testing.md

 ## Fork Testing

-This repo has support for forking networks and running tests against the forked network.
-Update [hardhat-fork.config.ts](./hardhat-fork.config.ts) with the network you want to fork and run `yarn test:fork` to run tests against the forked network with the tests in [test-fork](./test-fork).
+This repo has a helper function included to be able to fork any network when deploying on hardhat.
+Use the [setupFork](./lib/evm/forkHelper.ts) function to fork a network and the [resetFork](./lib/evm/forkHelper.ts) function to reset the fork.

+This can be used inside of [tests](./test) or [scripts](./scripts) to fork a network and test against it.

 ### Tenderly TX Simulations